mattheu/WP-srcset/readme.txt

  == Changelog ==

+**1.1**
+- Update for WordPress 4.1 - simplify some of the workarounds following updates to WP core.
-1.1 - Simplify - following changes in core that come with WP 4.1.
-Adds PHP 5.2 support.
+- Adds PHP 5.2 support.
+- Update Picturefill.

+**1.0**
-1.0 - Initial release.
+- Initial release.
 High res images for WordPress using srcset attribute and srcset-polyfill